CameronKish/RAG-with-Ollama/README.md

 **Future project enhancement:** Implement docker so the LLM can be run on a remote server and not suck up all the processing power of the user's computer.

-#### Looking at the Paul Grahm text as an example, here is an example query and output:
+#### Looking at the Paul Grahm text as an example, here are some example queries and responses:
 Query: "In what context are aliens talked about in this document?"

-Local LLM Response: "Aliens are discussed in the context of their potential knowledge and understanding of concepts, such as mathematical theorems and programming languages like Lisp.
-It is suggested that they may have discovered these concepts independently or learned them through observation.
-The text does not provide any further information about aliens or their existence."
+Local LLM Response: "The context of alien discussion in this document revolves around the concept of invented vs discovered knowledge.
+It's used as an analogy to illustrate that even if advanced alien civilizations have access to Lisp, there might be other paths leading to discoveredness."

+Query: "Who passed away in this document and why?"

+Local LLM Response: "The author's mother passed away due to colon cancer, which caused a blood clot leading to a stroke."